 1/2 cup water

-Three to four sprigs of mint (you can also use spices, herbs and fruit to infuse flavor)
+Three to four sprigs of mint (you could also use spices, herbs or fruit to infuse flavor)

 These official Kentucky Derby glasses are also adorable for serving this cocktail.
 This year’s glasses are already available.